Lemon Law in South CarolinaGet detailed Vehicle History Report in 3 Easy Steps

 When you discover the defect, you need to contact the manufacturer.
 The Lemon Law makes the manufacturer responsible for a lemon car, rather than the dealership.
 The manufacturer must make the repairs at no cost to you within a reasonable time period.

-The guidelines suggest that three repair attempts or 30 days of the car not being in use (those days do not have to be consecutive) qualifies for reasonable time.
+The guidelines suggest that 3 attempts at repair or at least 30 days of the car not being in use (those days do not have to be consecutive) qualifies for reasonable time.

 If the manufacturer cannot repair your vehicle during that time frame, they must either replace the vehicle or refund a portion of your money, based on the amount of time you used the vehicle and the mileage you placed on it during that time.
 They must also refund all taxes and fees you paid in the purchase of the vehicle.

 Between the time you request repairs and the time you request a refund or replacement, you must participate in any arbitration program the manufacturer offers.
-This arbitration process is free and can usually resolve the dispute within 40 days.
 If you are not happy with the mediation process, you can then file a lawsuit.

 If all efforts fail and you are not satisfied with the outcome, you may file a complaint with the South Carolina Department of Consumer Affairs (DCA).
-The agency provides instructions for filing a complaint and also a link to file a complaint online.
+The agency provides an FAQ section for any questions you may have.

 You can print a copy of the complaint form so you'll know exactly what documentation you'll need.